…San Francisco’s pre-eminent school of rock, blues, jazz, folk and pop music

 General Manager/Program Director Dennis Criteser has produced albums in folk, rock, and jazz styles for a variety of Bay Area artists.
 He’s cut eight albums of original music as Diesel Cats, ranging from the cinematic musico-documentary History Club Minutes to the faux-jazz hip-ocracy of In Search of Blue Treasure.
 Dennis attended Blue Bear as a student from 1979 to 1980, studying piano, voice, saxophone, and songwriting.
 Current musical activities include performing songs of Fabrizio De André and other Italian singer/songwriters.

-Little Bears Program Director Tennessee Mowrey is a Bay Area native and a musician for as long as he can remember.
-He graduated from Wesleyan University with High Honors in Music in 2014.
+Little Bears Program Director Tennessee Mowrey is a Bay Area native who graduated from Wesleyan University with High Honors in Music in 2014.
 He has been associated with Blue Bear since 2004, and since then has been a student, intern, teacher, and administrator.
 Tennessee has written for folk, rock, and punk bands and composed numerous film and theater scores.
-A singer/songwriter proficient in guitar, bass, drum kit, hand percussion, mandolin, and ukulele, he has released multiple self-produced solo albums, as well as albums with his various bands, including Borneo and Electric Tiger Lily.
-He has performed at the Sweetwater and at the Mountain Play (really!), and is currently bassist/vocalist with local indie artist Sarah Coolidge.
+A singer/songwriter proficient in most rock and folk instruments, he has released multiple self-produced solo albums as well as albums with his various bands and is currently bassist/vocalist with local indie artist Sarah Coolidge.

 Cole Odin Berggren is Blue Bear’s Community Programs Director as well as the creator of Blue Bear’s electronic music and DJ program.
 He is a true patron of all things ART and good times.
 A trained glassblower, Cole is also a prominent local DJ who spins vinyl and plays digital at locations city- and country-wide.
 He has played in bands for over 20 years and, as a songwriter/singer/multi-instrumentalist, releases pulsing, heady, electronic rock music as Cole Odin (and sometimes Ownership).
 Recent accomplishments include playing the legendary Bimbo’s 365 Club in SF and releasing music on electronic music labels such as LENG, NuNorthern Soul, Eclectics & Das Sind Wir record label that made it to #7 on the Beatport Deep House chart.
 He’s a people person through and through, so sling him a smile and he’ll sling it back . . .